Early Career & Young Professional Development

 - "How do you expect attendance at the NAFOA Leadership Summit to benefit you on both a professional and a personal level?
 What are your networking goals for the program?"

 - Provide a recent transcript and/or list any relevant coursework in business, finance and/or economics;

 - Current resume, preferably highlighting paid or volunteer experience in finance, accounting, business tribal administration, and related fields;

-REMINDER: To be considered a complete application, you must register and participate in the current year's Career Basics, have completed a past Career Basics within the last 2 years, or be nominated by a NAFOA partner organization.
+REMINDER: To be considered a complete application, you must be enrolled and participate in the current active session of Career Basics, have completed a past Career Basics session within the last 2 years, or be nominated by a Summit alumnus or NAFOA partner organization.